-3.1.4.
-Application Award Methodology
+3.1.4 Application Award Methodology

 HCD evaluates Projects based on the eligibility requirements as outlined in Section 2 and the Application requirements detailed in Section 3.1.2.
-Or as subsequently provided by HCD.

-If HCD's evaluation of submitted Applications determines that the proposed Projects do not result in HCD meeting its grant-wide 50 percent LMI requirement, HCD reserves the right to reevaluate the program and weigh options for ensuring that MIT-PPS meets HUD requirements.
+If an evaluation of submitted Applications by HCD determines that the proposed Projects do not result in HCD meeting its grant-wide 50 percent LMI requirement, HCD reserves the right to reevaluate the program and weigh options for ensuring that MIT-PPS meets HUD requirements.

-3.1.5.
-Authorizing Resolution
+3.1.5 Authorizing Resolution

-In order to complete the Application submission process, Applicants must upload to the Grants Network Portal an executed Authorizing Resolution on the template provided by HCD, or where applicable, another acceptable format as approved by HCD.
-Applicants that already have a resolution template are requested to embed the HCD template language inside of the Applicant's approved template.
-Any deviation from the HCD Authorizing Resolution template language may delay implementation of that Applicant's Project(s).
+In order to complete the Application submission process, Applicants must submit an executed authorizing resolution on the template provided by HCD.
+Any deviation from the HCD authorizing resolution template language may delay implementation of that Applicant's Project(s).